gnayiyoahz/NYC-Congestion-Pricing/Singapore-ERP-Case-Study.md

 #### What is ERP

+- The ERP was implemented by the [Land Transport Authority]( <https://www.lta.gov.sg/content/ltagov/en.html>) in September 1998.

-- ERP is an **Electronic Road Pricing System** used in **managing road congestion**.
-Based on a pay-as-you-use principle, motorists are charged when they use priced roads during peak hours.
+- ERP is an Electronic Road Pricing System used in **managing road congestion**.
+- Charged when drivers use priced roads during peak hours.
 - ERP rates vary for different roads and time periods depending on local traffic conditions.
-This encourages motorists to change their mode of transport, travel route or time of travel.

 #### Benefits